TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-queryperformanceandtimeouts.md

 ## **Recommended Steps**

 * Poor performance in Azure SQL DB is most often either related to excessive CPU utilization or a query waiting on a resource.
 The following reference walks through how to address both troubleshooting paths: [Monitoring and performance tuning](https://docs.microsoft.com/azure/sql-database/sql-database-monitor-tune-overview?WT.mc_id=pid:13491:sid:32630450/)
+* Another very common reason for poor performance is the lack of maintenance tasks to keep statistics up to date and preventing index fragmentation.
+You can use the solution discussed in the following blog to prevent this from happening:[How to maintain Azure SQL Indexes and Statistics] (https://techcommunity.microsoft.com/t5/Azure-Database-Support-Blog/How-to-maintain-Azure-SQL-Indexes-and-Statistics/ba-p/368787)